 In another picture, Duchess wore a striped top with the frilled neckline.
 Alexandra on Twitter noted that Duchess’ top looks like the piece her sister Pippa wore during the photoshoot for her book Celebrate.

 The Duchess paired the shirt and top with blue jeans and what looks like Mulberry Braided Leather Belt.

 She was wearing her £155 Berghaus Supalite II Boots.
-The shoe are described as, “Light and Comfortable, Because a pair weighs less than a kilo, the Supalite II GTX won’t slow you down, with no compromise to performance, durability or comfort.
+The shoe is described as, “Light and Comfortable, Because a pair weighs less than a kilo, the Supalite II GTX won’t slow you down, with no compromise to performance, durability or comfort.
 Streamlined, one-piece leather construction with GORE-TEX® performance technology and memory foam details bring you more comfort than ever”.

 She finished her look with Kiki McDonough Citrine Pear Drop Earrings.